France-ioi/algorea-devdoc/access-rights/items.md

 ## Preambule on data schema

-Access rights to items given to groups are expressed in the `permissions_granted` table.
+Permissions to items given to groups are expressed in the `permissions_granted` table.
-The results of the explicit propagation of access rights through items is stored in the `permissions_generated` table.
+The results of the explicit propagation of permissions through items is stored in the `permissions_generated` table.
 Relations (parent-child) among items have several properties which affect propagation.

 <div style="max-width:90%;">{% include items_relations.html %}</div>